-Third-party funding is not forbidden under Italian law and, although it is still rather uncommon, in recent times some firms proposing litigation funding or litigation management have entered the Italian market.
+Although third-party funding is not regulated by Italian law and, in recent times, some funds and firms proposing litigation funding or litigation management have entered the Italian market.
 Given the lack of special regulation for third-party funding, contracts aimed at it will be governed by general principles of Italian contract law.
+Recently, the Supreme Court has confirmed the validity of the litigation funding agreement through an assignment of claim.